aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 [Landscape classification](#Ch05.03) but not in the [Rural Support Service's information on declared fields](#Ch04.02) are selected and matched to input layer.
-Once matched, the layer is aggregated to EGV resolution using the function `egvtools::input2egv()`, which calculates the arithmetic mean and thus results in a cover fraction.
+Once matched, the layer is aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus results in a cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.